Earth Hour at City Hall Saturday, March 25, 2017 Carmel City Hall By the Gazebo RSVP

 Join us on Saturday, March 25th at City Hall to celebrate Earth Hour, a global event to shed light on climate change.

 We will turn out the lights in and around City Hall from 8:30 to 9:30 p.m. to join with cities around the world.
-Come early to witness lights out!
+Come at 8:15 to witness lights out!

 Can't make it?
 Join families around the world to turn off the lights on pollution at home.
 At school and work, please make sure all non-essential lighting and electronics are turned off that weekend.